 I gave this artwork a mid-1960s holiday theme, picturing the kids ready to enjoy the frosty afternoon sledding down a nearby slope.
 (Vintage photograph courtesy of Moran daughters Kathy Denenny and Georgia Ferguson.)

-Highlight ~ When Peggy and Jeff lived on Oahu, she fell in love with the island lifestyle.
-It fit her like a glove.
-It was a huge adjustment for her tomove back to Spokane, so as a nod to her happy island days, she had a stained glass window bird of paradise fitted into her front door.
+Highlight ~ When Peggy and Jeff lived on Oahu, she fell in love with the islands as the lifestyle fit her like a glove.
+It was a huge adjustment for her to make the move back to Spokane, so as a nod to her happy island days, she had a bird of paradise stained glass window fitted into her front door.

-"GATHERING AT THE GATE HOUSE (ARBOR CREST)" (SPOKANE VALLEY, WA • PAINTED DECEMBER 2016 ACRYLIC ON CANVAS 8X10-INCH)
+"CHRISTMAS IN KOKOMO" (SPOKANE VALLEY, WA • PAINTED DECEMBER 1987 ACRYLIC ON CANVAS 8X10-INCH)

-EASTERN WASHINGTON AND NORTH IDAHO (LAKES IN EASTERN WASHINGTON AND NORTH IDAHO PLUS ONE W.S.U.
+EASTERN WASHINGTON AND NORTH IDAHO ~ 1 NEW!
+(LAKES IN EASTERN WASHINGTON AND NORTH IDAHO PLUS ONE W.S.U.
 SETTING)

 Entire Eastern Washington/North Idaho Collection pdf ~ Click on this 3-page pdf to see all 14 paintings.